 Lavima

-What is CAPA-IVF?
+What is CAPA-IVM?

 * * Voung et al., Human Reproduction 2020

-Principle of CAPA-IVF – Treating the oocyte
+Principle of CAPA-IVM – Treating the oocyte

-Key Publications in CAPA-IVF
+Key Publications in CAPA-IVM

 Basic Research